La Poesía – A Great Place to Read, Drink and Relax

 The biggest park in San Telmo is Lezama, a giant green hill which fills up on weekends with sun-bathers, mate drinkers and chess players, along with some market stands.
 The park also is home to the Museo Histórico Nacional.

 On any day of the week, San Telmo is the best spot in Buenos Aires to go antiques-hunting.
 Dealers hawk everything from chandeliers to ancient books in shops which blanket the neighborhood.
-But the Sunday antiques market in Plaza Dorrego has become a phenomenon; all San Telmo comes out to party along with thousands of visitors in a celebration of curbside capitalism.

 Allow me to introduce Juan Carlos Balvidares, the "Caminante Argentino", who's been around the world, sharing his music beyond the borders of his native land.
 We met him in front of the Recoleta Cemetery, where he was performing.
 Finding out that I'm from Germany, he told me that he's been there and also walked across the rest of the world, making money by playing his original songs on the streets.
 Usually, you can find him in front of the cemetery, but on Sundays you might run into him at the Antique Market in San Telmo.
 Visit his site to hear some of his music.
 And if you run into him on the streets, strike up a conversation!
 He's more than happy to share his stories.

 Our favorite mode of transportation in Buenos Aires is the bus.
 But we already mentioned that.
 This weekend, we took a late ride home on the #64, after an evening exploring Palermo Soho.
-I started taking pictures out the window, to make the time pass faster... and man, did that work!
-BsAs is interesting enough by day, but at night the city gets even stranger and more wonderful.
-The following pictures were all taken during that one bus ride home.

 One of the best parts of moving to a new city is deciding upon your favorite new bar, the place you plan on haunting with a disturbingly constant presence.
 Buenos Aires has assisted newcomers on this all-important quest by honoring 60 bars and cafés with the distinction of Bar Notable.